-How to Open All Links in a New Tab in Chrome
+How to Open Webpage Links in a New Tab in Chrome

-Each of the most popular web browsers has its own features and functions, and where most of them share features, functions, and settings for the sake of uniformity and intuitive design, many of them have additional features that are not immediately obvious.
-Here are a few things you should know about the Chrome web browser, including how to open all links in a new tab in Chrome.
+All web browsers have individual features and functions.
+While most of them share that collection, for the sake of uniformity and intuitive design, many of them have additional features that are not immediately obvious.
+Here are a few things you should know about the Chrome web browser, including how to open links in a new tab in Chrome.

-For those who are not clear on the subject, this article is about how to open a link in a new tab.
-When you click a link normally, the web page does one of two things.
-Either the link sends you to the destination (usually being another web page), or you click a link and it opens a new tab on your Chrome web browser.
+For those who are not clear on the subject, this article is about opening a link in a new tab on Chrome.
+When you click a link the usual way, the web page does one of two things.
+Either the link sends you to the destination (usually being another web page), or you click a link, and it opens a new tab on your Chrome web browser.

 Why Do People Want “Every” Page Opened on a New Tab?

-A very similar thing happens when people are using search engines.
-People will open the search engine result links in new tabs, let them load, and then quickly skim through the opened pages, closing any that are not relevant.
-Here’s a list of methods that show you how to open all links in a new tab in Chrome.
+Regardless of the purpose, people will open the search engine result links in new tabs, let them load, and then quickly skim through the opened pages, closing any that are not relevant.
+Here’s a list of methods that show you how to open links in a new tab in Chrome.

-If you are using a mouse with a middle mouse button, or a clickable scroll wheel in the middle, then you can press that button to open links in a new tab.
-This even works for many types of videos and even picture files.
-You press the middle mouse button and a new tab appears on the same web browser window, and in it is the link’s destination.
+If you are using a mouse with a scroll button in the middle, you can press that button to open links in a new tab.
+This process also works for many types of videos and even picture files.
+You press the middle mouse button, and a new tab appears in the same web browser window.

-You may be using a laptop or another device that uses a touchpad rather than a mouse.
-If that is the case, then you need to use a three fingered tip or click.
-However, some touchpads are not set up for a three-fingered click, so you have to use the pressable buttons below the touch pad.
+You may be using a laptop or another device that doesn’t use a mouse.
+If that is the case, use a three-fingered tap or click.
+However, some touchpads are not compatible with the three-fingered click, so you’d have to use the pressable buttons below the touchpad.

-Most touchpads have two pressable buttons below them.
-They are meant to take the place of the left and right clicker on your mouse.
-Press both of these buttons at the same time and this often instigates a middle-mouse click.
+Most touchpads have two pressable buttons below them that replace the left and right clickers on your mouse.
+Press both buttons simultaneously to instigate a scroll-wheel click.

 Method 3 – Hold Down the CTRL Key

-Have you ever read documents on word processors like Word and the free LibreOffice system and noticed that you can click the links if you hold CTRL and then left click the link with your mouse cursor.
+Have you ever read documents on Microsoft Word or LibreOffice and noticed that you could open the links if you hold CTRL and then left-click them with your mouse cursor.
 The same function applies to Google Chrome.
 The process overrides existing functionality that makes the destinations load on your current tab.

-The problem with the CTRL method is that some websites may actually have a use for the CTRL button.
-For example, if you are trying to sign in to Outlook and you CTRL click the small link that says, “Forgotten your password,” then it will open a new tab on the forgotten password page.
-However, if on the same Outlook website you CTRL click the function that says “Sign-in Options,” then the in-page tool will activate rather than a new tab loading.
+The CTRL method’s problem is that some websites may have a use for the CTRL button.
+For example, if you are trying to sign in to Outlook and you CTRL-click the small link that says, “Forgotten your password,” it will open a new tab on the forgotten password page.
+However, if on the same Outlook website, you CTRL-click the function that says “Sign-in Options,” then the in-page tool will activate rather than loading a new tab.

 Method 4 – The Right-Click Menu

-The method you are probably most accustomed to is clicking the right mouse button, opening up the menu, and then clicking the “Open Link in New Tab” function.
-It is a slow method for opening links in new tabs, and its slowness is probably the reason you are reading this article.
-Nevertheless, the right-click menu method has its uses.
+The method you are probably most accustomed to is clicking the right mouse button and selecting ‘Open Link in New Tab.’
+Nevertheless, the right-click method has its uses.

 Final Thoughts – What About Apps and Browser Extensions

-This article seems to be lacking in suitable apps and browser extensions.
-Though there are several good apps and extensions kicking around the Internet, you should probably stick to the methods listed in this article.
-There are three reasons for this.
+Though there are several useful apps and extensions available on the internet, you should probably stick to the methods listed in this article.
+There are three reasons for this: